-In the present study, the combined analysis of IHC and FISH revealed that 51 (11%) of 475 of gastric cancers contained ERBB2-amplified cells ranging from less than 10% to almost 100% in each tumor.
-At the present time there are neither definition nor general consensus of intratumoral heterogeneity of ERBB2-amplification in gastric cancers.
-Concerning for breast cancers, the College of American Pathologists expert panel has adapted 30% cutoff for the homogeneous ERBB2 overexpression, and recommended that cancers containing between 5% and 50% of ERBB2-amplified cells, as determined by FISH, should be reported as heterogeneous for ERBB2 gene amplification (22).
+In the present study, the combined analysis of IHC and FISH revealed that

+51 (11%) of 475 of gastric cancers contained ERBB2-amplified cells ranging from less than 10% to almost 100% in each tumor.
+At the present time, there is neither a definition nor a general consensus of intratumoral heterogeneity of ERBB2-amplification in gastric cancers.
+In regard to breast cancers, the College of American Pathologists expert panel has adopted 30% as the cutoff for homogeneous ERBB2 overexpression and recommended that cancers containing between 5% and 50% of ERBB2-amplified cells, as determined by FISH, should be reported as heterogeneous for ERBB2 gene amplification (22).

-In the present study using this cutoff value of 50%, intratumoral heterogeneity of ERBB2-amplification was found in 41% (21 of 51) of ERBB2-amplified tumors, and conversely homogenous ERBB2-amplification is 59%.
-Because molecular target-based therapy with trastuzumab seems to be promising for advanced gastric cancers, if we seek cancers with homogeneous ERBB2-amplification in advanced gastric cancers, 9.7% (16 of 165 tumors) would meet this criterion
+In the present study, which used this 50% cutoff value, intratumoral heterogeneity of ERBB2 amplification was found in 41% (21 of 51) of ERBB2-amplified tumors; conversely, homogenous ERBB2-amplification was identified in 59% of ERBB2-amplified tumors.
+Because molecular target-based therapy with trastuzumab seems to be promising for advanced gastric cancers, if we seek cancers with homogeneous ERBB2-amplification in advanced gastric cancers, 9.7% (16 of 165 tumors) would meet this criterion.

-Although the primary aim of the present study was not to evaluate resolving power of MLPA, MLPA could successfully identify samples containing as small as 30% positive cells as having gene amplification.
-Thus if MLPA had been performed with whole cancer section from the 16 advanced gastric cancers with more than 50% amplified cancer cells, the MLPA analyses could have identified most of the cases except one as amplification (Fig. 2).
-A new research project may be possible which aims at determining whether MLPA can be a really useful clinical test to select trastuzumab-eligible advanced gastric cancers.
+Although the primary aim of the present study was not to evaluate the resolving power of MLPA, MLPA could successfully identify samples containing as little as 30% positive cells as having gene amplification.
+Thus, if MLPA had been performed with whole cancer sections from the 16 advanced gastric cancers with more than 50% amplified cancer cells, the MLPA analyses could have identified all of the cases except one as amplification (Fig. 2).
+A new research project may be possible that aims at determining whether MLPA can be a really useful clinical test to select trastuzumab-eligible advanced gastric cancers.

 Recently, genes encoding RTKs have attracted much attention as targets of molecular therapy.
 An aCGH study reported that ERBB2, FGFR2, EGFR, MET and KRAS were fundamentally not co-amplified and estimated that approximately 40% of gastric cancer patients may be treatable with RTK/RAS-directed therapies (14).
-Similarly, another FISH study examining 489 esophagogastric adenocarcinoma described that the amplification of ERBB2, MET, and EGFR were, with one exception (MET and EGFR positive), mutually exclusive events on a tumor-by-tumor basis, thus about 16% of gastric cancer patients are potentially suitable for targeted treatment (26).
-However, co-amplification of RTK genes in single tumors may not be infrequent because in present study we limited to the coamplifications of ERBB2 and other RTK genes, among 51 ERBB2-amplified tumors co-amplification with EGFR occurred in 14% (7/51) of tumors, with FGFR2 in a tumor, and with MET and FGFR2 in a tumor.
-Theoretically, for the tumors having coamplification of ERBB2 and other RTK gene(s) mutually exclusively on a cell-by-cell basis, cocktails of trastuzumab and other monoclonal antibodies, or trastuzumab and other small molecule inhibitors could be candidate treatments.
+Similarly, another FISH study examining 489 esophagogastric adenocarcinomas described that the amplification of ERBB2, MET, and EGFR were, with one exception (MET and EGFR positive), mutually exclusive events on a tumor-by-tumor basis; thus, approximately 16% of gastric cancer patients are potentially suitable for targeted treatment (26).
+However, co-amplification of RTK genes in single tumors may not be infrequent because in the present study, which was limited to the co-amplifications of ERBB2 and other RTK genes, among 51 ERBB2-amplified tumors co-amplification with EGFR occurred in 14% (7/51) of tumors, with FGFR2 in one tumor, and with MET and FGFR2 in one tumor.
+Theoretically, for the tumors having co-amplification of ERBB2 and other RTK gene(s) mutually exclusively on a cell-by-cell basis, cocktails of trastuzumab and other monoclonal antibodies, or trastuzumab and other small molecule inhibitors could be candidate treatments.
 When ERBB2 and EGFR are co-amplified, a dual inhibitor of both ERBB2 and EGFR, e.g., lapatinib, may be effective (27).